Popular `git` terminal commands

 Undo git add

 Removes a file that was staged for commit by `git add`.
-Executing `git reset` withou any file name will unstage all changes.
+Executing `git reset` without any file name will unstage all changes.

 Authored by: genehack